aubreyrjones/mutagen/README.md

 Windows: Drag and drop your playbook definition file onto `MAKE_PLAYBOOKS.bat`.

+Windows Pro Tip: It's not required, but your playbook builds will go a *LOT* faster (10x) if you open a copy of LibreOffice Writer before you run the build and leave it open while the build runs.
+You can just have a blank document in there with the window minimized.

-This will create a bunch of intermediary files in the `build` directory.
+The build will create a bunch of intermediary files in the `build` directory.
 You can ignore these.

 The complete PDF playbooks are created in `playbook_output`, with the